ADVERTISEMENT

 Rereading Books as a Reader’s Education

 Rereading is not just a personal act.
 It also forms part of how one becomes a better reader.
-The first time through a novel, especially a densely structured or conceptually rich one, the reader may be swept along by plot or atmosphere.
+The first time through a novel, especially a densely structured or conceptually rich one, the reader may be swept along by the plot or atmosphere.
 Subtleties go unnoticed.
 Patterns emerge only on the second or third reading.

 The Critic, the Scholar, the Devoted Reader